Jahia/jcrestapi/README.md

 For a good (and not overly complex) overview of REST, please see [Jos Dirksen's REST: From GET to HATEOAS presentation](http://www.slideshare.net/josdirksen/rest-from-get-to-hateoas).

+### Version history

+- v1.0: initial release
+- v1.1:
+    - `PUT` and `DELETE` methods are now supported when operating on nodes via their path
+    - added `includeFullChildren`, `resolveReferences` and `noLinks` flags that can be passed as URI query parameters to control some aspects of the representations
+    - added new `query` endpoint to perform `JCR-SQL2` queries on the repository and retrieve matching nodes
+    - order of children is now properly maintained
+    - it is now possible to filter children to retrieve by providing a list of accepted child node types concatenated by commas

 ### Goals

 The goals of this project are as follows: